-Those seeking entry to first year courses in one or more of twenty-one tertiary institutions in the state including the three universities in the Sydney Metropolitan area (Macquarie University, the University of New South Wales and the University of Sydney) are required to lodge a single application form with the Universities and Colleges Admissions Centre, Challis House, 10 Martin Place, Sydney 2000 (GPO Box 7049, Sydney 2001).
-On the application form provision is made for applicants to indicate preferences for courses available in any one of the three universities and eighteen other tertiary institutions.
-Students are notified individually of the result of their applications and provided with information regarding the procedures to be followed in order to accept the offer of a place at this University.
-Enrolment is completed at the Enrolment Bureau, Unisearch House.
-221 Anzac Parade, Kensington.
+Those seeking entry to first year courses in one or more of eighteen institutions in the state including the three universities in the Sydney Metropolitan area (Macquarie University, the University of New South Wales and the University of Sydney) are required to lodge a single application form with the Universities and Colleges Admissions Centre, Challis House, 10 Martin Place, Sydney 2000 (GPO Box 7049, Sydney 2001).
+On the application form provision is made for applicants to indicate preferences for courses available in any one of the three universities and fifteen other tertiary institutions.
+Students are notified individually of the result of their applications and provided with information regarding the procedures to be followed in order to accept the offer of a place at this university.
+Enrolment is completed at the Enrolment Bureau.
+Unisearch House, 221 Anzac Parade, Kensington,